Store architecture

 authoritative.addDependentStore(dependent);

-When you call patch or refresh on the authoritative store, changes also are populated through to the dependent store.
+When you call patch or refresh on the authoritative store, changes are populated to the dependent store.

 Create a REST store